stealthman22/100-days-of-code/log.md

 The js challenges were really seeming quite elusive today, I have to really start studying more js.Knocked down another design lesson by  http://www.onlinetutorialsweb.com. link is at https://codepen.io/alara_joel_stealth/full/YMPpay.
 Reading code is as important as writing them.

+Day 21 (2nd April 2019)

+More js challenges.
+Did another Css design tutorial, didn't quite get it but I will work on it more.
+Got some issues with adding smooth transitions to animations